3-4 September 2019, Queen Mary University of London

 The workshop will take place over two days and aims to bring together researchers in the above fields to further explore the fertile grounds for collaboration and cross-fertilization, and address the big questions in the field.

-This event is funded by NetworkPlus of the EPSRC Grand Challenge in Emergence and Physics Far From Equilibrium.
+This event is funded by NetworkPlus of the EPSRC Grand Challenge in Emergence and Physics Far From Equilibrium, the Institute of Applied Data Science and Jphys Complexity (IOP).

-This event will be held in the Peston Lecture Theatre, Graduate Centre, Queen Mary University of London (Mile End Campus).
+This event will be held in the Arts Two Lecture Theatre, Queen Mary University of London (Mile End Campus).

-For directions please see our Queen Mary Campus map here.
+For directions please see our Queen Mary Campus map here - the Arts Two building is number 35 on the map.

 Jacob Biamonte (Skolkovo Institute of Science and Technology, Russia)